-1 2 under the approved prioritization process, but are being advanced to Phase 1A to realize 3 operating and cost efficiencies.
+1 Accelerated miles are miles that would otherwise be addressed in a later phase of PSEP 2 under the approved prioritization process, but are being advanced to Phase 1A to realize 3 operating and cost efficiencies.
 Accelerated miles may include Phase 1B or Phase 2.
 Phase 1B 4 includes pipelines installed before 1946 that are unpiggable.
 Phase 2 includes pipelines without 5 sufficient record of a pressure test in less populated areas (Phase 2A) or pipelines with record of 6 a pressure test, but without record of a pressure test to modern - Subpart J - standards (Phase 7 2B).
-Incidental miles are miles not scheduled to be addressed in PSEP, but are included where 8 their inclusion is determined to improve cost and program efficiency, address implementation constraints, or facilitate continuity of testing.
-Both incidental and accelerated miles are 9 10 included to minimize customer impacts, in response to operational constraints, or because of the 11 cost and operational efficiencies gained by incorporating them into the project scope rather than executing a project around them.
-12 VII.
+Incidental miles are miles not scheduled to be addressed in PSEP, but are included where 8 their inclusion is determined to improve cost and program efficiency, address implementation constraints, or facilitate continuity of testing.37 Both incidental and accelerated miles are 9 10 included to minimize customer impacts, in response to operational constraints, or because of the 11 cost and operational efficiencies gained by incorporating them into the project scope rather than 12 executing a project around them.38 VII.
 13 14